What Is a Transportation Security Officer?

 Transportation security officers, or transportation security screeners, inspect passengers, baggage, equipment, and cargo at airports, rail stations, or bus terminals, following the guidelines set by the U.S. Department of Homeland Security's Transportation Security Administration (TSA).
 They are trained to screen passengers at security checkpoints, paying attention to detail while treating the travelers with respect.
 The job often requires weekend, evening and holiday work.
-Applicants need a high school diploma, GED certificate or security experience.
+Applicants need a high school diploma, GED certificate, or security experience.
 For those interested in getting an educational background, there are security guard certificate programs available.

 |Required Education||High school diploma or GED certificate; security experience may be substituted|

 |Projected Job Growth (2018-2028)*||1% for transportation security screeners|

 TSO Job Description